What is Glaucoma?

 The Humphrey system uses advanced blue-yellow perimetry, also known as Short Wavelength Automated Perimetry (SWAP), which is proven to detect signs of glaucoma-related vision loss earlier than other tests.

 Patients with glaucoma will often undergo this test on a regular basis in order to determine how quickly the disease is progressing.
 The Humphrey Visual Field test can also be used to detect conditions within the optic nerve of the eye, and certain neurological conditions as well.

 How Long Does a Humphrey® Visual Field Procedure Take?

 This procedure is performed quickly and easily in about 15 minutes and is effective in diagnosing and monitoring the progress of glaucoma.

 Optical Coherence Tomography

 Optical coherence tomography (OCT) is an advanced technology used to produce cross-sectional images of the retina, the light-sensitive lining on the back of the eye where light rays focus to produce vision.
-These images can help with the detection and treatment of serious eye condition such as macular holes, macular swelling and optic nerve damage.
+These images can help with the detection and treatment of serious eye conditions such as macular holes, macular swelling, and optic nerve damage.

 “[The Most Honest Doctor Ever in the USA ] I am so glad to meet this doctor!
 I have been to almost 10 consultations already, Dr Maehara, is the only one told me I am not qualified for surgery (any surgery) for my eyes.
 He explained to me with data and graph!
 One of the most honest doctor I have ever seen!
 Thank you doc!”